Booting a server with live CD

 First, go to your the overview tab in your server settings and scroll to the bottom of the page.
 Open the Optionals by clicking the text, then select cdrom as the first boot device and click the Save changes button.

-Next, go to the Resize tab in your server settings and check the second disk device you copied the live CD image onto.
+Next, go to the Storage tab in your server settings and check the second disk device you copied the live CD image onto.

 Change the live CD storage device controller to the CDROM and click the Save changes button.